NicoleA89/Seeking-answers-for-current-HR-questions/README.md

-# Looking for IT professionals
+# The war for talents
 *A data based approach using the Stack Overflow developer survey data (2017)*